-This article provides the following steps to set up Phoenix on your server:
+This article explains the following steps while setting up Druva Phoenix to backup your MS-SQL server:

 - (Optional) Configure web proxy on Windows